northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

  module show dmtcp
  module load dmtcp/2.6.0

 As DMTCP runs in the background, it requires some changes to your Shell script.
-For examples of how to Checkpoint with DMTCP visit `here <https://github.com/northeastern-rc/training-checkpointing/tree/main/Exercise_3>`_.
+For examples of how to checkpoint with DMTCP visit `here <https://github.com/northeastern-rc/training-checkpointing/tree/main/Exercise_3>`_.
 The example demonstrates how to use DMTCP with a simple C++ program (scripts modified from `RSE-Cambridge <https://github.com/RSE-Cambridge/dmtcp-tests>`_).